Kick It (NCT 127 song): Writing and development

-"Kick It" was produced by American producer Dem Jointz, South Korean songwriter Deez, Ryan S. Jhun, Mayila Jones and Rodnae Bell, with Yoo Young-jin contributing to arrangement.
+"Kick It" was composed by American producer Dem Jointz, South Korean songwriter Deez, Ryan S. Jhun, Mayila Jones and Rodnae "Chikk" Bell, with Yoo Young-jin contributing to co-composition and arrangement.
 The song marked the second time that Dem Jointz, Deez and Yoo wrote together for the boy group since "Cherry Bomb" in June 2017.
 In an interview with music critic Kim Young-dae in March 2020, Deez stated that "Kick It" was originally prepared to "gird the loins" for "Cherry Bomb 2.0", opining that the outcome ended up being "stronger" than the 2017 single.
 He further revealed that the production team had to "revise and multiply" the song many times from end of December 2019 to early February 2020.
 Dem Jointz created the song's beat loop, and Deez focused on the R&B arrangement, having constructed the bridge and dance break sections with the goal of "maintaining" the "harmonic vocal color" and "extensively energetic" chord work to bring out a "trendy and old-school" feel to the song.
 Members Taeyong and Mark mostly rapped their respective parts in one-takes to their preferences, and the qualified cuts were arranged later.

 Music and lyrics

 Musically, SM Entertainment described the song as a "powerful" hip-hop dance record with heavy metal guitar riff and R&B elements throughout, while Tamar Herman of Billboard called the track "high-energy" with industrial beats, throbbing bass, whistling synths and chanting shouts.
-The song is composed in the key of G major and set in common time at a moderate tempo of 167 beats per minute.
-Excerpts of the song, including the harmonization and main riff, were also incorporated into the initially-unreleased instrumental prelude of Neo Zone.
+The song is composed in the key of F# minor and set in common time at a moderate tempo of 167 beats per minute.
+Excerpts of the song, including the harmonization and main riff, were also incorporated into the initially unreleased instrumental prelude of Neo Zone.

 Lyrically, the song sees the members overcome their own "fears and traumas."
 The group also compares themselves to Bruce Lee when onstage, mentioning him in chantings such as "Bass kicks swingin' like Bruce Lee" and referring to Jeet Kune Do and his film Enter the Dragon.
 The song was penned by Wutan, Rick Bridges and Lalala Studio writing team member Danke.